 Have a productive routine

-Make being productive a habit.
+Make being productive a habit (and a choice!).
 Learn how to focus and remained focused.
 Bundle activities together so you don’t waste time switching gears.
 The more you plan, the easier it will be stay on track.

 Keep hydrated and well-fed